Mistborn94/renette.dev/_posts/2024-12-05-spring-boot-cds.md

 I recently set out to optimize the startup time of our Spring Boot applications running on AWS ECS.
 While startup speed might seem trivial for long-running applications, it can make autoscaling more effective and help us unlock cost savings without sacrificing system resilience.
-This post shares my journey of using Class Data Sharing (CDS) to reduce the startup time of the application.
+This post shares my journey of using Class Data Sharing (CDS) to reduce the startup time of a Spring Boot application.

 # What is CDS?